ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 image: "img/cover.png"
 ---

-Modern developer environments are way more capable than simple Text editors.
+Modern developer environments are way more capable than simple text editors.
 They provide domain-specific tools to improve the user experience.
 They give hints, suggest changes or completions and more.
 In this article we will take a look behind the curtains and build language support for *SPARQL*,